Below, we answer a few of the most frequently asked questions we receive.

 How will you support parent advocacy in the school boards and Children’s Aid Society (CAS)?

-We understand that the people who suffer the most from alienation, silencing and repeated systematic oppression are those from marginalized groups like the black community.
+We understand that the people who suffer the most from alienation, silencing and repeated systematic oppression are those from marginalized groups like the Black community.
 We also understand that in order to break down systems of oppression, we must work together.
 This means that we will need to form partnerships and alliances at all levels (community, municipal and regional) with the common goal of “respect for justice and human rights” (UNESCO).
-NACCA has partnered with Markham African Caribbean Canadian Association (MACCA), York Region Alliance of African Canadian Communities (YRAACC) and Alliance of Educators for Black Students (AEBS) to support the newly formed Parents of Black Children - York Region which supports advocacy across institutions.
+NACCA has partnered with Markham African Caribbean Canadian Association (MACCA), York Region Alliance of African Canadian Communities (YRAACC) and Black Foundation of Community Network (BFCN) to support students in the York Region District School Board (YRDSB).
 We are consistently working to ensure that Black youth and children thrive in those spaces where they lack visibility and protection.